 - if so, consider whether that Limited Use Information can be used;

-- seek advice from their manager, or the General Counsel, if they are unsure; and
+- seek advice from their manager, or the Office of the General Counsel, if they are unsure; and

 - document the results of their consideration.